sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

  1. Open a browser and browse to http://portal.azure.com and log in using your credentials.

- 2. The first thing you will see is the **Startboard**.
+ 2. The first thing you will see is the **Dashboard**.
 This is your home page, where you can see dynamic data from your resources and all the details you care about.
 You can customize it as you see fit.

-	> **Note:** You can right-click the tiles of the Startboard to customize it.
+	> **Note:** You can right-click the tiles of the Dashboard to customize it.
 You can pin or unpin tiles and change their size.

 	![Startboard](Images/startboard.png?raw=true)

-	_Your Home Page: The Startboard_
+	_Your Home Page: The Dashboard_

  3. On the left side, you will see the **Hub Menu**.
 This is the navigation menu where you can access all of your resources and options.
 Click the **New** button at the top of the **Hub Menu**.